 In the possession of the family of the present owner for at least a century.

-The canvas has a firm relining and painted strips of wood, 2cm. wide, added to the upper and lower margins for framing purposes.
-The paint surface is dirty and the varnish is very discoloured.
-Inspection under ultraviolet light reveals extremely little intervention and the painting is in overall very good condition.
-Offered in a painted wood frame with Greek key decoration with some losses.
+Offered in an English carved and gilt wood frame in good condition.
 "In response to your inquiry, we are pleased to provide you with a general report of the condition of the property described above.
 Since we are not professional conservators or restorers, we urge you to consult with a restorer or conservator of your choice who will be better able to provide a detailed, professional report.
 Prospective buyers should inspect each lot to satisfy themselves as to condition and must understand that any statement made by Sotheby's is merely a subjective, qualified opinion.
 Prospective buyers should also refer to any Important Notices regarding this sale, which are printed in the Sale Catalogue.
 NOTWITHSTANDING THIS REPORT OR ANY DISCUSSIONS CONCERNING A LOT, ALL LOTS ARE OFFERED AND SOLD AS IS" IN ACCORDANCE WITH THE CONDITIONS OF BUSINESS PRINTED IN THE SALE CATALOGUE."